sharoncornelius/idpf-specification/idpf_specification.md

 ## Profiling

-Since the capabilities are negotiated with the device, this allows the Device Control Plane to enforce SLAs by creating templates of capabilities and offloads to expose to the Interface.
+Since the capabilities are negotiated with the device, this allows the **Device Control Plane** to enforce SLAs by creating templates of capabilities and offloads to expose to the Interface.

 # PCIE Host Interface

-## Device identification
+## Device Identification

 The IDPF will use the following Programming Interface under PCIE class : Network Controller (02h),subclass : Ethernet Controller (00h) as Programming Interface :  Ethernet Controller with IDPF compliant Interface (01h).

-This will allow the driver to be loaded just based on Programming Interface identification, and we wouldn't need a generic Vendor ID for this device that Every vendor needs to put in their HW.
-An Emulated IDPF device will still have a Vendor ID such as "Redhat"
+This will allow the driver to be loaded just based on Programming Interface identification, and we wouldn't need a generic Vendor ID for this device that every vendor needs to put in their HW.
+An emulated IDPF device will still have a Vendor ID such as "Redhat"

 If a Vendor chooses to add a Vendor ID + Device ID identification tuple in the IDPF driver, they can still do that for reasons such as Quirks/workarounds or any other reason.

 ## BARs